Our booking system is currently experiencing a technical issue. Please book via our app whilst the engineers are fixing it. Thank you.

 Not at all.
 India is a safe country for Westerners and poses no problem for women travelling on their own.
 Especially Goa is very used to tourism and one of the only places in India where a woman can get away with wearing a short skirt or shorts, without being stared at.

-Patnem beach is around an hour and a half drive from Goa’s Dabolim airport.
+Polem beach is around 1 hour and 40 mins drive from Goa’s Dabolim airport.
 It is possible to arrange a transfer via Bamboo Retreat Centre.
-Two-way transfer around 50 euros for a normal size car.

 There are no compulsory vaccinations for India (unless you are arriving from certain African or South American countries with yellow fever) but it is best to consult your doctor about any personal vaccinations you may need for travelling.
 Goa is not a high-risk malaria area and most of the local internationals do not take malaria tablets as the side-effects are controversial.